Where to Stay in Prince Edward County: Accommodation & Area Guide

 Bloomfield – For a Tiny Village

-If you want to stay close to the main centres but still get a bit of peace and quiet, then you should check out Bloomfield.
+If you want to stay close to the main centres but value peace and quiet, then you should check out Bloomfield.

 Check Here For Accommodations in Bloomfield